gmpravin/Beautiful-go/README.md

 	"golang.org/x/crypto/bcrypt"
 )

-This project that is example of (
+This project that is a example of (

 handling cookies,
 go validator,
 sqlite3,
 handling of templates,
 reading and writing of files,
-How to upload files
+How to upload files,
 flash massages using cookies
 )